 Excel VBA InputBox

-Though most of the times you use the data which is already with you, sometimes you come up with a situation where you want the user to input the data like Name, Age, etc. kind of personal information.
+Most of the time, you use the data that is already with you; sometimes, you come up with a situation where you want the user to input the data like Name, Age, etc., kind of personal information.
 These kinds of input information are needed sometimes when we are conducting a survey and need to review the unbiased opinion of people.

 Using Excel VBA’s InputBox, we can get the input data from the user.
 As the name suggests, InputBox works as a pop-up box which asks the user to feed certain information.